-Hi, my name is Kim Thue and I’m entering my 3rd year in the Middle Years Education program at the University of Regina.
+Hi, my name is Kim Thue and I am in my 3rd year in the Middle Years Education program at the University of Regina.
 Before coming to the U of R, I spent a decade as a sports broadcaster.
 Being a sports broadcaster was a dream come true, however dreams evolve, and that led me to the U of R, where my family and I are extremely excited to begin a new chapter in our lives.

 I am married to my wife Sarah and have two beautiful daughters — Lily, who is turning 4, and Ruby, who is a year and a half.
 They are energetic girls who keep us busy and on our toes!